Fine motor activities after stroke can help improve hand and finger mobility.

 1. Therapy ball exercises

 Hand therapy ball exercises are great for stroke patients, especially those that have hand weakness or struggle with clenched hands after stroke.
 Some exercises involve squeezing or pinching a therapy ball, which would benefit patients who need to strengthen the finger flexors (the muscles that allow you to bend your fingers and make a fist).

 However, hand therapy balls can also be useful for patients with spasticity that present with clenched fists.
 By placing their hand and fingers around the ball, this can allow them to stretch out the tightened muscles.
 If spasticity is severe, these patients may need to use their unaffected hand to help place the spastic hand around the ball.

 2. Therapy putty exercises

-Therapy putty is a popular hand rehabilitation tool used in physical and occupational therapy.
+Therapy putty is a popular hand rehabilitation tool used in occupational therapy.
 By manipulating the putty in various ways, you can give your hand a good workout.
 For example, you can practice finger extension by wrapping the putty around your index finger and then extending your finger up, pushing through the resistance of the putty.

 3. MusicGlove hand therapy

 While most hand therapy exercises can be dry and boring, MusicGlove is a high-tech home therapy system that incorporates gaming and music into your hand exercises.
 It’s clinically proven to improve hand function in just 2 weeks because patients are motivated to achieve higher repetition of finger exercises.

 Whenever you’re sitting at a table, it’s a great time to do some hand exercises.
 You can use various household items like coins or pens to do a variety of training with your fine motor skills.
 For example, the pen spin is a fine motor skill activity used by occupational therapists.